 PEOs also generally have broader, riskier appetites when it comes to getting covered under certain class codes than traditional carriers.
 PEOs also help companies lower their experience modifier.
 An experience modifier determines how much premium for workers’ compensation coverage costs dependent on the number of claims.
 PEOs help lower experience modifiers a number of ways.
 When you first join a PEO, your experience modifier is likely to drop.
 This is because the PEO takes the aggregate amount of all their client’s experience modifiers to reduce risk.
 On top of that, the PEO also provides safety trainings and materials to help limit claims.

 By utilizing a PEO, you save hours of time every week.
 The PEO essentially becomes your own HR department.
 HR management is a very important aspect of running a successful construction business but can eat up a serious chunk of time every day.
 Administrative tasks such as payroll processing, state and local taxes, employee benefits, unemployment claims and wage garnishments are time consuming and confusing.
-You did not go into the construction business to do paperwork and clerical work.
 A PEO can help save time and allow you to focus on actually running your business.

 The Cornerstone Advantage